marvelmiles/real-time-hub/README.md

-## Broadcast
+## RealTimeHub

-This is a demo client app Web socket, event driven application to simulate real world event driven features such as e2e private chatting and a classroom.
+This is a demo app for simulating and testing real-time, event-driven features powered by Socket.IO.
+It includes functionality like end-to-end encrypted private chatting and live classroom interactions.

+## Goal

+Would love for this project to become a collection of real-world implementations of real-time features — empowering beginners to learn freely and confidently.

+## Warning

+Please bear with me, I know the document is ugly, kinda busy 😄...

+# CONTRIBUTIONS

+You are free to fork, test and modify the code.

 ### CHAT Features